 You can start by asking yourself these questions:

 If you want to explore your relationship with money, be sure to look over the Money Matters ‘Your Financial Strengths’ module.
-Here are a few worksheets to learn more about your values and money:
+These worksheets look at money from a few different angles:

 Starting the Money Conversation